hunter-college-cs-ossd/yizongk-git-exercise-02/README.md

 ## The Assignment
-This `README.md` file is part of a GitHub repository to which you have read access but neither write nor administrative access.
+This `README.md` file is part of a GitHub repository to which you have read and write access but not administrative access.
-Your instructor is the project maintainer and has full access to the project.

 ## Detailed Steps

-1. On the server (e.g. GitHub) `fork` this canonical repository to your public repository.
-Name your fork `git-exercise-02`.

 2. Make a note of who is on your team.
 The list of teams and their members is in a CSV file in this directory, `teams.csv` as well as in the assignment specification on the course website.
 Teams are rows in this file.

 3. Fork a copy of the repository of each team member to your publc repository.
-Name each fork using the form `username-git-exercise-02` where `username` is their GitHub username.
+These respositories are in `https://github.com/hunter-college-cs-ossd` and have names like `username-git-exercise-02` where `username` is their GitHub username.

-4. Now `clone` all repositories to your local machine as you did in the first exercise.
+4. Now `clone` the forked repositories to your local machine as you did in the first exercise.
+Also clone your own repository to your local machine.

 5. For each repository that you cloned, add an `upstream` remote to this repository using the `git remote add ...`